 - Union Square: Posh hotels, boutique inns, famous and innovative restaurants and some of the finest department stores and designer shops in the region are just a short walk from BART.
 Don’t miss the occasional free concert or art show in the square — always a respite from a busy day of walking and looking around.

-- Theaters and Theatres: A short walk off the Powell St. station brings you to the Curran Theater, American Conservatory Theater, Geary Theater, Marine’s Memorial Theatre, EXIT Theatreplex and maybe a busker or two along the way.
+- Theaters and Theatres: A short walk off the Powell Street station brings you to the Curran Theater, American Conservatory Theater, Geary Theater, Marine’s Memorial Theatre, EXIT Theatre and maybe a busker or two along the way.

-- City View at Metreon: This urban entertainment complex offers an amazing electronic game room, a 15-screen movie theater, an IMAX theater, dining, shops and more.
+- City View at Metreon: This urban entertainment complex offers a 15-screen movie theater, an IMAX theater, dining, shops and more.
 Perfect for kids and teens.
-101 Fourth St.; www.metreon.com.
+135 Fourth St.; www.shoppingmetreon.com.

-- Moscone Center: The city’s convention center covers more than 20 acres on three adjacent blocks, offering more than 900,000 square feet of exhibit space.
-On Howard St. between Third and Fourth streets; www.moscone.com.
+- The Moscone Center: The city’s convention center covers more than 20 acres on three adjacent blocks, offering more than 900,000 square feet of exhibit space.
+On Howard Street between Third and Fourth streets; www.moscone.com.

-- The Contemporary Jewish Museum: Under the creative direction of architect Daniel Libeskind, the 63,000 square foot museum is an adaptive reuse of the landmark 1907 Jessie Street Power Substation with an extension clad in 3,000 vibrant blue steel panels.
-736 Mission St. between 3rd and 4th streets. www.thecjm.org.
+- The Contemporary Jewish Museum: Under the creative direction of architect Daniel Libeskind, the 63,000-square-foot museum is an adaptive reuse of the landmark 1907 Jessie Street Power Substation with an extension clad in 3,000 vibrant blue steel panels.
+736 Mission St. between Third and Fourth streets. www.thecjm.org.

 - Powell and Market streets is one of the busiest intersections in San Francisco and the length of the line of individuals waiting to board the cable car is often considered a barometer of how well the tourist season is going.

 Civic Center Station